 By Natura naturata I understand whatever follows from the necessity of God’s nature, or from any of God’s attributes, i.e., all the modes of God’s attributes insofar as they are considered as things that are in God, and can neither be nor be conceived without God.
 (Ip29s).

 There is some debate in the literature about whether God is also to be identified with Natura naturata.
-Be that as it may, Spinoza's fundamental insight in Book One is that Nature is an indivisible, uncaused, substantial whole—in fact, it is the only substantial whole.
+The more likely reading is that he did, and that the infinite and finite modes are not just effects of God or Nature’s power but actually inhere in that infinite substance.
+Be that as it may, Spinoza’s fundamental insight in Book One is that Nature is an indivisible, uncaused, substantial whole—in fact, it is the only substantial whole.
 Outside of Nature, there is nothing, and everything that exists is a part of Nature and is brought into being by Nature with a deterministic necessity.
 This unified, unique, productive, necessary being just is what is meant by ‘God’.
 Because of the necessity inherent in Nature, there is no teleology in the universe.
-Nature does not act for any ends, and things do not exist for any set purposes.
+God or Nature does not act for any ends, and things do not exist for any set purposes.
 There are no “final causes” (to use the common Aristotelian phrase).
 God does not “do” things for the sake of anything else.
-The order of things just follows from God's essences with an inviolable determinism.
-All talk of God's purposes, intentions, goals, preferences or aims is just an anthropomorphizing fiction.
+The order of things just follows from God’s essences with an inviolable determinism.
+All talk of God’s purposes, intentions, goals, preferences or aims is just an anthropomorphizing fiction.

 All the prejudices I here undertake to expose depend on this one: that men commonly suppose that all natural things act, as men do, on account of an end; indeed, they maintain as certain that God himself directs all things to some certain end, for they say that God has made all things for man, and man that he might worship God.
 (I, Appendix)